Nepley/pcb-apworld/README.md

 With Practice mode, you play stage by stage individually and need to unlock the stages progressively.
 You can also choose how the stage unlock are grouped (Globally, By character or By Shot Type)<br />
 In Normal mode, you need to finish the game normally with the resources only given at the start.
 Futhermore, only the resources act as a gate.
 If you put everything at minimum in the yaml, the logic consider you can finish at sphere 1.

-**Exclude Lunatic** You can exclude the Lunatic difficulty and therefore, start with the Hard difficulty.
+**Exclude Lunatic:** You can exclude the Lunatic difficulty and therefore, start with the Hard difficulty.

 **Resources:** You can set the resources needed for the stages 3/4 and stages 5/6.